mattermost-community/mattermost-plugin-servicenow-virtual-agent/docs/developer_docs.md

 ## Development

-This plugin contains both a server and web app portion.
+This plugin contains server portion only.
 Read our documentation about the [Developer Workflow](https://developers.mattermost.com/integrate/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/integrate/plugins/developer-setup/) for more information about developing and extending plugins.